Swiftaff/svelte-object-explorer/README.md

 `fade` is an optional boolean, which fades the panel when not hovered

-`tabPosition` is an optional string, which affects the position of the "Show/Hide" tab.
+`tabposition` is an optional string, which affects the position of the "Show/Hide" tab.

 -   "top" is default
 -   "middle"